liangyihuai/Paper_mentioned_deep_learning_coursera_Andrew-Ng/README.md

 ## A collection of papers mentioned in the deep learning course of Andrew Ng

-> I think it is an easy thing to get these papers.
-If you can not downlaod it freely, let me know please.
+> I think it is easy to get these papers.
+If you can not downlaod freely, let me know please.
 ***

 ## ~~1.
 Neural Networks and Deep Learning~~